NexusMutual/docs/docs/developers/pos-integrations.md

 #### Step 3: Fetch a quote

 Use `getQuoteAndBuyCoverInputs` to retrieve a quote for the desired cover.
-Provide all the necessary parameters including the product ID, cover amount (in wei), cover period (in days), cover asset (ETH or DAI), and the buyer’s address.
+Provide all the necessary parameters including the product ID, cover amount (in wei), cover period (in days), cover asset (ETH, USDC or cbBTC), and the buyer’s address.
 See the [products.json section of the SDK](https://sdk.nexusmutual.io/data/products.json) to see the total list of individual cover products the Mutual offers.

 ```
 const response = await nexusSdk.getQuoteAndBuyCoverInputs(
   XX, // product id for Bundled Protocol Cover or Protocol Cover
   ethers.utils.parseEther('10').toString(), // cover amount (in wei) denominated in the asset below
   28, // coverPeriod (in days: min 28 days, max 365 days)
-  CoverAsset.ETH, // cover asset - ETH, DAI, or USDC
+  CoverAsset.ETH, // cover asset - ETH, USDC or cbBTC
   wallet.address, // coverBuyerAddress - address of the end user buying the cover, that will receive the cover NFT
 );
 ```